jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 **Setups after installation**

-Like [Section 2.3](./chap2-3.md), there's still something to do after "installation".
+Like [Section 2.3](./chap2-3.md), there is still something to do after "installation".

 1. Setup the environment variables of MOKIT itself.
 Except conda users, all other users need to set that, which is mentioned at the end of each approaches.
 2. Setup the environment variables of dependencies, like Gaussian, GAMESS, PySCF, etc. Please read [Section 2.5](./chap2-5.md) to determine which dependencies are necessary for you and read [Section 2.3.3](./chap2-3.md#233-environment-variables) to set up them.

 ## 2.2.1 Online Installation
+You can choose option 1 or 2 below.
+After mokit is successfully installed, if you want GAMESS to be called by `automr`, you need to [install GAMESS properly](./chap4-4.md#4410-gvb_prog) and write related environment variables.

 ### Option 1: Install from conda (for Linux only)
 This is the easiest way, but network is required to auto-download the requirements (like Intel MKL).
 And, creating a new environment before installing is highly